mindok/hugodeploy/README.md

 5. Clean up some of the interaction between package level variables, command line flags & viper in cmd/root.go
 6. Possible refactor to push down connection of DeployScanner to appropriate Deployer into deploy package rather than handling in push & preview commands.
 7. Implement directory delete in ftp.
 This will need to be done in the source library first.

+## Installation
+Currently there are no pre-built binaries so you will need go installed.
+See [https://golang.org](https://golang.org) for instructions.
+Run `go get github.com/mindok/hugodeploy`
+Change directory to $GOPATH/src/github.com/mindok/hugodeply Run `go build`
+You should now have a hugodeploy binary that you can put somewhere on your path.

 ## Basic Usage (Assuming you are using hugo)
 1. Navigate to the source directory of your website